RizzwareEngineer/RizzwareEngineer/README.md

 > [!IMPORTANT]
-> Distributed GPU training & inference to accelerate AI research & infrastructure - via open source & big tech.
+> Interested in GPU kernels to accelerate training & inference, AI infrastructure, and open source.

 > [!NOTE]
 > Working on an open source project & a personal project; I'll showcase them here soon! 🍿🤗